arangodb/arangodb/README_maintainers.md

 make jslint
 to find out whether all of your files comply to jslint.
 This is required to make contineous integration work smoothly.

-if you want to add new / new patterns, edit js/Makefile.files
+if you want to add new files / patterns to this make target, edit js/Makefile.files

 Use standalone for your js file
 -------------------------------